p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/outputview/outputview.md

 ## Exceptional Implementation Details
 - The `MarkdownDialog` class includes a timer for auto-closing the dialog, which can be configured through user settings.

+- The `MarkdownDialog` uses `invokeLater` to ensure UI updates are performed on the Event Dispatch Thread, which is crucial for thread safety in Swing applications.

+- The `MarkdownDialog` provides a `Keep Open` button that allows users to cancel the auto-close timer, offering flexibility in user interaction.